itkhanz/Cypress-Framework/README.md

 * Register with a new user on the website.
 * Save the login credentials for registered user under `cypress/fixtures/users.json`
+* Project specific constants are defined under `cypress/config/constants.js`
+* URL routes for pages are defined under `cypress/config/routes.js`.
+This allows to open the page directly by calling the `open()` method of page.

 ---